mind-protector/simple-calculator---python-QT/README.md

 # calculator---python-QT
-Simple calculator created with QT and python
+Simple calculator created with QT and python (You don't need to install any modules)

 P.S.